piyushg246/Hexxagon/README.md

 Starting state:

-The starting state of the game is the state of the board before the game starts.
-1 0 0 0 0 0 2
+The starting state of the game is the state of the board before the game starts 1 0 0 0 0 0 2
 0 0 0 0 0 0 0
 0 0 0 0 0 0 0